-THE BAPTISM OF CHRIST
+19: THE BAPTISM OF CHRIST

-Question.-It is said in the Gospel of St. Matthew, chapter 3 verses 13, 14, 15: 'Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
-But John forbade him, saying, I have need to be baptized of thee, and comest thou to me?
+Question.-It is said in the Gospel of St. Matthew, chapter 3, verses 13, 14, 15: "Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
+But John forbade Him, saying, I have need to be baptized of Thee, and comest Thou to me?
 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to fulfil all righteousness.
-Then he suffered him.'
+Then he suffered Him."

-What is the wisdom of this: since Christ possessed all essential perfection, why did he need baptism?
+What is the wisdom of this: since Christ possessed all essential perfection, why did He need baptism?

 Answer.-The principle of baptism is purification by repentance.
-John admonished and exhorted the people, and caused them to repent, then he baptized them.
-Therefore it is apparent that this baptism is a symbol of repentance from all sin: its meaning is expressed in these words: 'O God! as my body has become purified and cleansed from physical impurities, in the same way purify and sanctify my spirit from the impurities of the world of nature, which are not worthy of the Threshold of Thy Unity!'
+John admonished and exhorted the people, and caused them to repent; then he baptized them.
+Therefore, it is apparent that this baptism is a symbol of repentance from all sin: its meaning is expressed in these words: "O God! as my body has become purified and cleansed from physical impurities, in the same way purify and sanctify my spirit from the impurities of the world of nature, which are not worthy of the Threshold of Thy Unity!"
 Repentance is the return from disobedience to obedience.
-Man, after remoteness and deprivation from God, repents, and undergoes purification: and this is a symbol signifying

-'O God! make my heart good and pure, freed and sanctified from all save thy love.'
+Man, after remoteness and deprivation from God, repents and undergoes purification: and this is a symbol signifying "O God! make my heart good and pure, freed and sanctified from all save Thy love."

-As Christ desired that this institution of John should be used at that time by all, he himself conformed to it in order to awaken the people and to complete the law of the former religion.
-Although the ablution of repentance was the institution of John, it was in reality formerly practised in the Religion of God.
+As Christ desired that this institution of John should be used at that time by all, He Himself conformed to it in order to awaken the people and to complete the law of the former religion.
+Although the ablution of repentance was the institution of John, it was in reality formerly practiced in the religion of God.

-Christ was not in need of baptism; but as at that time it was an acceptable and praiseworthy action, and a sign of the glad tidings of the Kingdom, therefore he submitted to it.
-However, afterwards he said the true baptism is not with material water, but it must be with spirit and with water.
-In this case water does not signify material water, for elsewhere it is explicitly said baptism is with spirit and with fire; from which it is clear that the reference is not to material fire and material water, for baptism with fire is impossible.
+Christ was not in need of baptism; but as at that time it was an acceptable and praiseworthy action, and a sign of the glad tidings of the Kingdom, therefore, He confirmed it.
+However, afterward He said the true baptism is not with material water, but it must be with spirit and with water.
+In this case water does not signify material water, for elsewhere it is explicitly said baptism is with spirit and with fire, from which it is clear that the reference is not to material fire and material water, for baptism with fire is impossible.